-NOTICE IS HEREBY GIVEN that the combined 2016 Annual Meeting of Stockholders of Kayne Anderson MLP Investment Company ("KYN") and Kayne Anderson Energy Total Return Fund, Inc. ("KYE"), each a Maryland corporation (each a "Company" and collectively, the "Companies"), will be held on June 23, 2016 at 9:30 a.m.
+NOTICE IS HEREBY GIVEN that the combined 2017 Annual Meeting of Stockholders of Kayne Anderson MLP Investment Company ("KYN") and Kayne Anderson Energy Total Return Fund, Inc. ("KYE"), each a Maryland corporation (each a "Company" and collectively, the "Companies"), will be held on June 29, 2017 at 10:00 a.m.
 Central Time at Kayne Anderson, 811 Main Street, 14th Floor, Houston, TX 77002 for the following purposes:

-- 1. For both Companies: To elect two directors of the Company, to hold office until the 2019 Annual Meeting of Stockholders and until their successors are duly elected and qualified; - 2.
-For both Companies: To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending November 30, 2016; and - 3.
+- 1. For both Companies: To ratify the selection of PricewaterhouseCoopers LLP as the Company's independent registered public accounting firm for the fiscal year ending November 30, 2017; and - 2.
 For both Companies: To consider and take action upon such other business as may properly come before the meeting, including the adjournment or postponement thereof.